cketti/k-9-design/README.md

 --

 #### User input
-This design is influenced by [feedback from K-9 users](https://uxquestionnaire.typeform.com/to/SHacN5/).
-You can [read a summary here](../master/Feedback/FEEDBACK.md) of feedback given so far.
+This design is influenced by [feedback](https://uxquestionnaire.typeform.com/to/SHacN5/) from K-9 users.
+[Read a summary here](../master/Feedback/FEEDBACK.md) of feedback given so far.

 --